Hamlin Fistula Ethiopia

 - Addis Ababa Fistula Hospital- the worlds first fistula hospital,

-- five regional centres providing health care to rural women,
+- five regional hospitals providing health care to rural women,

 - Hamlin College of Midwives,